braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/tracking/uninstall_tracking.md

 ## How it works

 Braze automatically collects a base level of uninstall information from your regular push campaigns.
-However, because the frequency that different users receive push campaigns may vary, we offer uninstall tracking to provide a more accurate snapshot of uninstall activity among your users.
+However, because the frequency with which different users receive push campaigns may vary, we offer uninstall tracking to provide a more accurate snapshot of uninstall activity among your users.

 ## Turning on uninstall tracking